ift6758/ift6758.github.io/project.md

 ## Scoreboard

-To observe the score of your team, check the [scoreboard](scoreboard.md).
+To check the score of your team, check the [scoreboard](scoreboard.md).

 ## Project Grading